Lisa Rinna Rallies Fans With Bold Instagram Post Amid ‘RHOBH’ Backlash

 However, other users commented on the post to express their loyalty to Team Denise.

 These factions were created on this latest season of RHOBH.
 Denise started out the season as the odd housewife out after condemning the other housewives for insinuating that she partook in threesomes in front of her children and their friends.

-Former housewife Brandi Glanville added fuel to the fire when she told current housewives Kyle Richards and Teddi Mellencamp that she had sex with Denise and was warned not to tell her husband Aaron Phypers.
+Brandi Glanville added fuel to the fire when she told current housewives Kyle Richards and Teddi Mellencamp that she had sex with Denise and was warned not to tell her husband, Aaron Phypers.